 Extra hummingbird food can be stored in a refrigerator

-Here at Flocking Around, we make enough food to last for several weeks, and then we store it in sealed glass jars.
-If you are worried about the time required for making food, this is a great way to be prepared.
+Here at Flocking Around, we make enough food to last for several weeks and store it in sealed glass jars.
+If you are worried about the time required to make food, this is a great way to prepare for multiple feeder refills.
 Of course, the whole process takes less than 10 minutes, but we still won't discourage a well-prepped birdwatcher!

 Top Plants for Feeding Birds

-DO NOT BUY MIXED SEED. - That is the most important advice I can offer.
-Buy one of the three types of seed offered in this guide.
+AVOID PURCHASING PRE-MIXED SEEDS. - That is the most important advice I can offer.
+Buy one or a combination of the three types of seed offered in this guide: sunflower, Nyjer, and millet.
 It will attract more birds and waste less money than any other option.
 If you want more seed options, consider milo, red millet, corn, or canary seed.